ThibaultEmo/ece-webtech-2023-fall/modules/03.webapi/lab.md

 - communicating comprehensive and useful Git commits following the [Conventional Commits](https://www.conventionalcommits.org) specification
 - directory layout (eg: `src`, `content`, ...)

 Continue with the existing code base from the completed previous lab.
-In case you didn't finish it, clone the [corrections repository](../../../../README.md#correction-repositories-and-supporting-source-code), check out the corresponding `labX` tag and start from there.
+In case you didn't finish it, clone the [corrections repository](../../README.md#correction-repositories-and-supporting-source-code), check out the corresponding `lab2-initial` tag and start from there.
 Later on, you must complete the missing lab by referring to the corrections.

 ## Part 1.
 Refactor your previous application to use Express